-As we transition to ECU Health in the coming weeks and months, you will notice changes to our digital landscape, including ongoing updates to this site.
-Throughout this rebranding and into the future we remain committed to the communities we proudly serve.
-We’re excited for this evolution, and what it means for the future of health care in eastern North Carolina.GO TO SITE
+Rebranding changes continue to unfold on our Careers website as we update the Talent Acquisition portals housed within.
+Throughout this process and into the future we remain committed to the communities we proudly serve.
+We’re excited for what it means for the future of health care in eastern North Carolina and for the incredible team members who are helping to make it happen.GO TO SITE

 Facility: ECU Health Medical Center

 ECU Health Medical Center, one of four academic medical centers in North Carolina, is the 974-bed flagship hospital for ECU Health and serves as the primary teaching hospital for The Brody School of Medicine at East Carolina University.
 ECU Health Medical Center has achieved Magnet® designation twice and provides acute and intermediate care, rehabilitation and outpatient health services to a 29-county region that is home to more than 1.4 million people.

 A MRI Technologist II is qualified by professional credentialing; academic and clinical experience to provide diagnostic patient care services using an approved magnetic imaging scanner.
 The scope of practice of the MRI Technologist II includes those procedures, acts and processes permitted by law, for which the individual has received education and clinical experience, has demonstrated competency, and has completed the appropriate ARRT (MR) registry which is the standard of practice in magnetic imaging.

 Demonstrates competency in the operation of the MRI imaging equipment.

 Operates and delivers the highest level of MRI Safety in daily practices.

 Demonstrates acceptable level of performance when selecting proper equipment, surface coils, and scan parameters.